erperejildo/angular-meteor/README.md

 - `npm install --production`
 - `meteor build /path/to/build --architecture os.linux.x86_64` (for example if deploying to a Ubuntu linux server)

-Either way this previous commands are not necessary as long as we have the deployment already configurated on this project.
+Either way this previous commands are not necessary as long as we have the deployment already configured on this project.
 Have a look to the text file on `/.deploy/read.txt`

 To build a mobile project add the platform: